 7. Excessive Change in Strategic Priorities

 Solution: Simply put, when you make a plan, stick with it for at least a quarter before turning the battleship.
 Unless there is blatant evidence that change is necessary, leaders should always be cautious about changing direction based on gut feelings.
-Patience is important throughout organizations, especially when multiple people are involved in strategy execution of complex plan elements.
+Patience is important throughout organizations, especially when multiple people are involved in the strategy execution of complex plan elements.
 Success takes time – So ensure your decision-making processes follow this tenet.

 How AchieveIt Can Help